aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_14.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

-Wait some seconds and inspect the collected data:
+Wait a few seconds and inspect the collected data:

 .. code-block:: bash

     python ../Test/Integrated/plot_mass_spring_csv.py -f ../Test/Integrated/MassSpring-47.csv -s ReferencePosition Position python ../Test/Integrated/plot_mass_spring_csv.py -f ../Test/Integrated/MassSpring-47.csv -s ThreadReceiverCycleTime ThreadProcessCycleTime

-Check that the cycle-times are 1000 microseconds for the receiver thread and 10000 microseconds for the processing thread, which confirms that the synchronisation is working correctly.
+Check that the cycle times are 1000 microseconds for the receiver thread and 10000 microseconds for the processing thread, which confirms that the synchronisation is working correctly.

 Exercises
 ---------